AyushmanJena/ObsidianBackup/ANGULAR/Angular Course Udemy/03 Basics.md

 ### Adding Component Inputs
 - Passing values to the components where they are called

-- create properties in the ts class of the data you want to accept and give them decorator "@Input"
+- create properties in the ts class of the data you want to accept and give them decorator "@Input()"
 - now set the property value for the component using the property name attribute in the tag using property binding..

 in parent where called